 Leica M10 versus Nikon D850

 The Leica M10 (Typ 3656) and the Nikon D850 are two digital cameras that were officially introduced, respectively, in January 2017 and July 2017.
 The M10 is a rangefinder-style mirrorless camera, while the D850 is a DSLR.
 Both cameras are equipped with a full frame sensor.
 The Leica has a resolution of 23.8 megapixel, whereas the Nikon provides 45.4 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Leica M10 and the Nikon D850 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M10 – represents the basis for the calculations across all the size and weight measures).